-- A. Steel Studs: Manufacturer's standard C-shaped steel studs, of web depths indicated, unpunched (exterior), punched (interior), with stiffened flanges, and as follows: - 1.
+- A. Steel Studs: Manufacturer's standard C-shaped steel studs, of web depths indicated, punched (interior only), with stiffened flanges, and as follows: - 1.
 Minimum Base-Metal Thickness: As indicated in the drawings. - 2.
 Flange Width: As indicated in the drawings. - B. Steel Track: Manufacturer's standard U-shaped steel track, of web depths indicated, unpunched, with unstiffened flanges, and as follows: - 1.
 Minimum Base-Metal Thickness: As indicated in the drawings. - 2.
-Flange Width: As indicated in the drawings. - C. Vertical Deflection Clips: Manufacturer's standard clips, capable of accommodating upward and downward vertical displacement of primary structure through positive mechanical attachment to stud web.
-Clips are as indicated in the drawings.
+Flange Width: As indicated in the drawings.